 Yes.
 We have to dry your hair after colouring to check the quality of the colour, so it’s not possible to leave without a finishing service.
 You can opt for different finishes after your colour service to suit your budget or time needs: an express dry with one of our Graduates, a blow-dry or a cut.

-A standard wash, cut and finish takes 60minutes and suits most clients’ hair needs.
+A standard wash, cut and finish takes around 60mins and suits most clients’ hair needs.
 Your stylist will advise you if you should book a shorter service, perhaps because your hair is particularly fine or if you are visiting for a freshen-up between services.
 Our ‘luxe’ services offer extra time for clients with particularly long or thick hair.
-We have to wash and dry your hair to ensure the best cut.

 We are proud to be a Colour Responsible Salon.

 Skin sensitivity can develop over time through prolonged use of colour or develop very quickly from a new colour product.
 So even if you’ve been colouring your hair for years, it’s important to allergy test regularly for your own safety and peace of mind.
 All Colour Houses have strict testing guidelines that we adhere to and we can’t accept disclaimers in place of a skin test or allergy screening.
 We have two options for testing, which you can read more about below.

 If you require an AAT but miss your appointment or don’t complete a Colour Passport, we may need to reschedule your colour booking.